OguzKaira/PasswordManager/README.md

 - Encrypts the vault with Fernet and GPG for added security
 - Allows viewing, searching, and copying saved passwords
 - Requires admin access to run for more security
-- You can check strength of the password easily
+- Built-in password strength meter
-- Ability to add existing passwords to vault
+- Add your passwords into vault

 ## In Development
 - **Multiple vaults for different categories**